How is Zeffy free?

 • Keep your donation form short by requesting only the necessary information.

-• Some of your fundraising campaigns may include in-person events such as bake sales, silent auctions, or school carnivals.
+• Some of your campaigns may include in-person events such as bake sales, silent auctions, or school carnivals.
 For these traditional events, simplify the process with QR codes or tap-to-pay options at the venue.

 8. Show Appreciation for Your Donors